technologiescollege/EduCle/MyApps/CarotDAV/readme_en.txt

 	URI (RFC3986)
 	Unicode Normalization (Unicode Standard Annex #15)
 	Master Password(XML-Enc)
-	TLS1.1/1.2 (over .Net4.0)
+	TLS1.1/1.2 (over .Net4.5)

 How to install/uninstall
-	There are two type of distribution package.
+	There are two types of distribution package.
 	Installer version contains package file(.msi) for Windows Installer.
 	You can install/uninstall by clicking the package or using windows installer.
 	Portable version contains executable files.
 	Extract them and execute it directly.

+	You can delete dlls if you don't need to connect corresponding services/protocols.

 License, Charge, Donation
 	This software is free of charge.